 From Nasli and Alice Heeramaneck Collection

 The Gandhara school is different from the Mathura school because of the heavy influence of Hellenistic features.
-The figures are clearly been inspired by Greek figures as they have a similar wavy hair texture and a heavily pleated body-hugging garments.
+The figures are clearly been inspired by Greek figures as they have similar wavy hair texture and heavily pleated body-hugging garments.
 The Hellenistic ideal human form was slender with visible muscles.
 The ideal body type to them was one of a Greek athlete who was very fit.
-The heavily pleated garments on these bodies were inspired by Greek, Roman and Parthian dress styles.
+The heavily pleated garments on these bodies were inspired by Greek, Roman, and Parthian dress styles.